-So, we recommend drinking plenty of water.
-Outside of your home or during outdoor activities, you might not find clean and safe drinking water easily.
+So, we recommend drinking plenty of water for health benefits.
+You might not readily find clean and safe drinking water outside your home or during outdoor activities.
 Therefore, we recommend carrying portable water filters.
 A portable water filter removes contaminants from outdoor water sources and makes the water safe for drinking.

 19. Improved Thinking

 At this point, we have understood that drinking water can help you become fresh and energized.
-As a positive consequence of this, it can also promote a clearer mindset, help you concentrate, and stay alert.
+As a positive consequence, it can promote a more evident mindset, help you concentrate, and stay alert.
 A study conducted in 2013 reported that students that brought water into an exam room tended to have better grades.

 Therefore, make sure to put a water cooler dispenser in your room during your exam hour, so you don’t have to waste your time running over the kitchen for water again and again.
 Curious question!
 Does improved thinking also means reducing depression, anxiety, and stress too?
-Answer to your curiosity is here in the article “Can water help with depression, anxiety and stress”
+The answer to your curiosity is in the article “Can water help with depression, anxiety, and stress.”

 20. Improves your immune system

-Drinking a lot of water can help flush out all the harmful particles from your body.
+Drinking lots of water can help flush out all the harmful particles from your body.
 It thus boosts your immune system and promotes a proper oxygen flow throughout your body.

 How much water do you need to drink?

-Now that we know all the great benefits that drinking water provides, the next question is much water should you be drinking?
+Now that we know all the great benefits drinking water provides, the next question is, how much water should you drink?

 The simple answer is it varies.
 Depending on your physique, your lifestyle, how much you sweat, and so on.
 While there isn’t a hard and fast rule regarding the exact intake, there is an average recommendation from the U.S. National Academies of Sciences, Engineering, and Medicine.